thandazilegcisa/thandazilegcisa/README.md

-# Molo, Dumela, Saubona, Hello!
+# Molo, Dumela, Sawubona, Hello!

 I am Thandazile from South Africa and I have a great affinity for Design and Development.